itssoap/Reverse-proxy/README.md

 ## Usage
 >By default, the proxy doesn't run as a daemon

-- Using Screen
+- Using Screen\
 Run the proxy inside a UNIX Screen, so that you can let it run in the background.

-- Using systemd service
+- Using systemd service\
-Coming Soon!
+~Coming Soon!~ DIY

-- Inside a docker container
+- Inside a docker container\
-Coming Soon!
+Please refer to the [`Docker`](#docker) installation steps for the same.
+For managing the image on a remote server, I recommend using [lazydocker](https://github.com/jesseduffield/lazydocker)

 ## Advanced
 To run it as a daemon, add: